-In 2016, Lionel Messi backed 10 youngsters to become superstars - Where are they now?
+In 2016, Lionel Messi backed 10 young footballers for stardom - where are they now?

-Lionel Messi: 10 youngsters endorsed by the Barcelona legend in 2016 - where are they now?

-Lionel Messi is known as one of the best footballers in the history of the sport, and in 2016 he picked ten young players he hoped could follow in his footsteps.
+Lionel Messi is known as one of the best footballers in the history of the sport and, in 2016, he picked ten young players he hoped could follow in his footsteps.

 In 2015 the PSG star collaborated with Adidas to pick ten young players for his '#backedbyMessi' campaign.
-In 2016 the Argentinian returned to pick ten more youngsters he believed could grow into future superstars.
+The Argentine returned a year later to pick ten more youngsters he believed could grow into future superstars.

+Read more: Lionel Messi: What happened to the 10 wonderkids he tipped for stardom in 2015?

 His 2015 picks included Timo Werner and Maxwel Cornet, and both players have made their way into the English top-flight since.
 But how did his picks fare 12 months later?
 Let's take a look at the youngsters that were chosen by the Barcelona legend.